 In connection with the acquisition in 1997 of the remaining 50% interest in the WCBB properties, the Company assumed the seller's (Chevron) obligation to contribute approximately \$18,000 per month through March 2004, to a plugging and abandonment trust and the obligation to plug a minimum of 20 wells per year for 20 years commencing March 11, 1997.
 Chevron retained a security interest in production from these properties until abandonment obligations to Chevron have been fulfilled.
 Beginning in 2009, the Company can access the trust for use in plugging and abandonment charges associated with the property.
-As of March 31, 2007, the plugging and abandonment trust totaled approximately \$3,011,000, including interest received during 2007 of approximately \$33,000.
+As of June 30, 2007, the plugging and abandonment trust totaled approximately \$3,046,000, including interest received during 2007 of approximately \$67,000.
 The Company has plugged 231 wells at WCBB since it began its plugging program in 1997, which management believes fulfills its minimum plugging obligation through March 31, 2007.

 The Louisiana State Mineral Board ("LSMB") is disputing Gulfport's royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
 The LSMB maintains that Gulfport paid approximately \$1,400,000 less in royalties under the fixed price contracts than the royalties Gulfport would have had to pay had it sold the oil at prevailing market rates.
 Gulfport has denied any liability to the LSMB for underpayment of royalties and has maintained that it was entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
-In May 2006, Gulfport offered to settle the claim for \$180,000 which has been accrued in accounts payable and accrued liabilities in the accompanying balance sheet.
-In June 2006, the LSMB rejected the offer and authorized counsel to present Gulfport a counter offer.
-In April 2007, the Company received a formal demand for the Louisiana Attorney General requesting payment of approximately \$2,000,000 within thirty days which represents the LSMB's original claim plus penalties and interest.
-Under Louisiana law, Gulfport must pay or respond within thirty days.
-The Company responded on May 4, 2007 and is scheduled to meet with the Attorney General on May 10, 2007.
-Gulfport continues to believe that the dispute will be satisfactorily resolved, either through settlement, litigation or arbitration.
+Gulfport met with the Attorney General on several occasions and recently reached a mutual settlement.
+The settlement requires Gulfport to pay \$250,000, which has been accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheet, and all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
+Gulfport is currently working with the Attorney General to finalize the agreement and expect to receive approval during the Mineral Board's September 2007 meeting.